Ankle sprains resulting from trauma or previous injury present in many different ways.

 The best way to rehabilitate and resolve ankle injuries is to get a proper diagnosis by a professional in the field.

-Ankle sprains are the most common cause of ankle injury and pain, totaling 10-30% of all sports related musculo-skeletal injuries.
-However, are not limited to sports.
+Ankle sprains are the most common cause of ankle injury and pain, totalling 10-30% of all sports related musculo-skeletal injuries.

-Simple day to day activities, such as walking on uneven footpaths or stepping down a gutter, can cause you to lose your balance.
+Simple day to day activities, such as walking on uneven footpaths or stepping down a gutter, can also cause ankle sprains.
 If you place your foot in the wrong position a painful stretch or tear to the ankle ligaments can occur.
-This is likely if you have a history of an ankle sprains which were not correctly rehabilitated, leading to chronic ankle instability.
+This is likely if you have chronic ankle instability from previous ankle sprains.

-Majority of ankle sprains result from rolling out (inversion) injuries, where the ligaments on the outside of the ankle are injured.
+Majority result from rolling out (inversion) injuries, where the ligaments on the outside of the ankle are injured.